-A Russian poet Fyodor Tyutchev claimed you can’t grasp Russia with your mind, but we believe our classes on language and culture will definitely help you get there!
+As a Russian poet Fyodor Tyutchev claimed you could not grasp Russia with your mind, but we believe our classes on language and culture will definitely help you get there.

 The course ‘Modern Russia: Language and culture is geared towards those who would like to go on an exciting journey into the world of the language of Pushkin, Tolstoy, Dostoevsky — an intensive study of the language comprising the constant communication with native speakers, authentic teaching materials and a unique method of language learning that allows not only to improve the skills of the Russian language in a short period of time, but also to discover the mysteries of the Russian soul, as well as the culture and history of the Russians.
 The course caters for students who have just begun learning Russian, as well as for those who have already studied it before.
 The course is delivered under academic supervision of Irina Shchemeleva, the Dean of St. Petersburg School of Arts and Humanities.

 The most effective and attractive way to learn the language, as it is reasonably believed, is not just to study it but to dive into the its world in the country where it has the status of national language – in Russia.
 Choosing to study Russian in St. Petersburg, you become a hero of Pushkin’s poetry and Dostoevsky’s novels, walking along Nevsky Prospect and discovering the unique spirit of the city full of mysticism and adventure on the banks of the Neva

 The Russian language is one of the most widely spoken languages in the world by the number of speakers and in terms of countries where it is represented.
 Russian is one of the UN official working languages along with some other international organisations.
 The first words ever pronounced outside of the planet Earth were in Russian, and these days all astronauts who work on the International Space Station learn conversational Russian.